Choosing a School

 Special class in a mainstream school

-Special classes in mainstream schools offer a supportive learning environment for students with more complex needs where mainstream classes would not, or have not been able to, meet their needs.
+Special classes in mainstream schools offer a supportive learning environment for

 For further information on schools with special classes for your child you can contact your SENO.